QubesOS/qubes-doc/configuration/vpn.md

     Now save the script and make it executable:
     `sudo chmod +x /rw/config/openvpn/qubes-vpn-handler.sh`

-5. Setup the VPN's autostart:
+5. Set up the VPN's autostart.

     Use `sudo nano /rw/config/rc.local` to edit and add:

     ~~~